tomasherceg/dotvvm-docs/Controls/bootstrap/ModalDialog/control.md

-Renders dialog box/popup window displayed on top of the current page using bootstrap.
+Renders a modal dialog popup displayed on top of the current page using Bootstrap Modal widget.

 <http://getbootstrap.com/javascript/#modals>